frame-lang/frame-docs/intermediate_frame/hsm.rst

 through to the parent state **$S0**.
 In some circumstances, however, it is desirable to execute behavior in both the child and the parent.
 To facilitate this capability, event handlers are also able to be terminated with a continue operator **:>**.
-After executing all statements in the child event handler, the continue operator will not return but allow the event to pass to the parent.
+After executing all statements in the child event handler, the continue operator does not return but instead passes the event to the parent for processing.

 .. code-block::
     :caption: Event Handler Continue Terminator